vuori/weasel-pageant/README.md

 * If you have an `SSH_AUTH_SOCK` variable set inside `screen`, `tmux` or similar, you exit the WSL console from which the `screen` was *initially started* and attach to the session from another window, the agent connection will not be usable.
 This is due to WSL/Win32 interop limitations.
+This can be circumvented on Windows 10 version 1809 and newer by adding the `-b` flag to the `weasel-pageant` command line.

 * There is a slight delay when exiting a WSL console before the window actually closes.
   This is due to a polling loop which works around a WSL incompatibility with Unix session